ShaikAmeena2990/Network-Forecating-Deployment/README.md

 # End-to-End Process

-# 1.Data Collection and Preprocessing
+1.Data Collection and Preprocessing

 Load and clean network traffic data,
 Scale features using MinMaxScaler,
 Create time windows for sequence prediction

-# 2.Model Training
+2.Model Training

-Train both LSTM and GRU-FCN models on the dataset Evaluate models using RMSE, loss, and visualizations
+Train both LSTM and GRU-FCN models on the dataset, Evaluate models using RMSE, loss, and visualizations.

-# 3.Model Saving
+3.Model Saving

 Save the trained models using pickle

-# 4.API Development
+4.API Development

-Create Flask API for serving model predictions
+Create Flask API for serving model predictions,
 Load model and accept JSON input for inference

-# 5.Dockerization
+5.Dockerization

 Write Dockerfile to containerize the Flask app
 Test locally using docker build and docker run

-# 6.CI/CD Pipeline
+6.CI/CD Pipeline

-Set up GitHub Actions workflow for automatic build and deployment Build Docker image, push to AWS ECR, and deploy to ECS
+Set up GitHub Actions workflow for automatic build and deployment, Build Docker image, push to AWS ECR, and deploy to ECS.

-# 8.Deployment on AWS
+8.Deployment on AWS

-Create ECR repository and ECS cluster
+Create ECR repository and ECS cluster,
-Deploy using Fargate or EC2 launch type
+Deploy using Fargate or EC2 launch type,
-Configure security groups and auto-scaling
+Configure security groups and auto-scaling.

-# 9.Testing & Monitoring
+9.Testing & Monitoring

-Test API endpoint using curl or Postman
+Test API endpoint using curl or Postman,
-Monitor ECS tasks and CloudWatch logs
+Monitor ECS tasks and CloudWatch logs.